wmfs/dependency-search/README.md

 # Dependency Search &middot; [![npm](https://img.shields.io/npm/v/npm.svg?style=flat-square)](https://www.npmjs.com/package/npm) [![GitHub license](https://img.shields.io/badge/license-MIT-blue.svg?style=flat-square)](https://github.com/your/your-project/blob/master/LICENSE) [![JavaScript Style Guide](https://img.shields.io/badge/code_style-standard-blue.svg)](https://standardjs.com)

+A tool that identifies projects in a directory that make use of (directly or indirectly) one or more specified packages (with specific versions).

-A tool that searches a directory (and any descendant directories) for package.json files, and then examines those files dependencies/devDependencies sections for one or more target packages.
+It searches a directory (and any descendant directories) for package.json files, and then examines the dependencies/devDependencies sections for target packages.

 ## Usage